jakohl/devcontainer-vscode-tensorflow/README.md

 Once everything is set up you can press F1 and type the command "Dev Containers: Rebuild and Reopen in Container".
 Press Enter.
 This will generate the Container and Open the Folder in the Container.
 You can now open a terminal in Visual Studio Code (Terminal > NewTerminal) and run the e.g. "python example_tensorflow.py".

+## A note on gpu utilization

+By installing Docker on Windows as Docker Desktop you should be able to use utilize gpus within a container per se.
+On e.g. Ubuntu some special packages need to be installed.
+[This guide](https://linuxhint.com/use-nvidia-gpu-docker-containers-ubuntu-22-04-lts/) may be helpful in this case.

+To utilize gpus within a container the `runArgs` needs to contain the `--gpus all` flag in the `.devcontainer/devcontainer.json` configuration file.

 ## Customize Docker Image

 You can customize the Docker image by altering the file `.devcontainer/Dockerfile`.
 See the Docker documentation for details.